-Remaining in the Leeward Islands after the bulk of the fleet had sailed for New York, the Montagu was driven out to sea from her anchorage at St. Lucia during the great hurricane of 4-12 October 1780 and totally dismasted, having eight feet of water in the hold and losing six men.
-Houlton later served at the reduction of St. Eustatius on 3 February 1781, but left the Montagu shortly afterwards to return home because of his wounds and poor health.
+Continuing to serve in the Leeward Islands after the bulk of the fleet had sailed for New York, the Montagu was driven out to sea from her anchorage at St. Lucia during the Great Hurricanes of October 1780 and totally dismasted, having eight feet of water in the hold and losing six men.
+Houlton later served at the reduction of St. Eustatius on 3 February 1781 and fought at the Battle of Fort Royal on 29 April, but he left the Montagu shortly afterwards to return home because of his wounds and poor health.

 In 1785 he succeeded his brother in the ownership of Grittleton, Wiltshire, whereupon he sold his estate at Seagry.
-During August 1790 he was appointed to the Royal Sovereign 100 when the fleet recomissioned on account of the Nookta Sound dispute, but he left her after being promoted rear-admiral on 21 September.
+During August 1790 he was appointed to the Royal Sovereign 100 when the fleet was recommissioned on account of the Spanish Armament, but he left her after being promoted rear-admiral on 21 September.

-Admiral Houlton died unmarried on 26 January 1791 at Grittleton, leaving his estate to his great-nephew.
+Admiral Houlton died aged 62 and unmarried on 26 January 1791 at Grittleton, leaving his estate to his great-nephew.